30% OFF Tempcover fee in our app

 It’s important to note that insurers might charge a little more for third-party insurance because it’s a policy that can be more attractive to higher-risk drivers.
 However, because the risk is built into annual or monthly payments, you might not need to pay as much if you do make a claim.

-If you’re looking for a temporary solution, you might want to consider getting a short term insurance quote.
-While the temporary and annual cover may be different, a short term car insurance policy provides you with comprehensive cover as standard for a time that works for you.
+If you’re looking for a short-term solution, you might want to consider getting a temporary car insurance quote.
+While temporary and annual cover may be different, a short-term car insurance policy provides you with comprehensive cover as standard for a time that works for you.

 Find out how we can help you